StefanosNtouvlis/TextToSpeech/README.md

 # TextToSpeech
- Simple Text to Speech implementation with the use of modified Bootstrap 5
+ Simple Text to Speech implementation with the use of slightly modified(with Sass) Bootstrap 5.